virtualjj/aws-s3-backed-cloudflare-static-website/README.md

 <img src="https://github.com/virtualjj/aws-s3-backed-cloudflare-static-website/blob/master/images/readme/codecommitconfig-003-copy-public-key-to-clipboard.jpg" alt="Use pbcopy to copy public key to clipboard and upload to IAM.="75%" width="75%">
 </p>

-You should now have an uploaded CodeCommit public SSH key:
+You should now have an uploaded CodeCommit public SSH key.
+Keep note of the __SSH key ID__ as you will need it to configure your local Git repository later:

 <p align="center">
 <img src="https://github.com/virtualjj/aws-s3-backed-cloudflare-static-website/blob/master/images/readme/codecommitconfig-003-confirm-uploaded-cc-ssh-key.jpg" alt="Confirm that your CodeCommit SSH public key has been successfully uploaded.="75%" width="75%">